-With the continued emphasis from Ofsted on the need to develop students’ literacy skills beyond the English classroom, the greater proportion of marks being awarded for literacy in examinations and the knowledge that employers value good literacy in their staff, literacy has become a significant focus within the school.
-Since the introduction of ‘Public Punctuation’ last year, students are becoming more familiar with the term and also recognise that good literacy skills are not just evidenced through accurate spelling or a perfectly punctuated piece of writing but also through their spoken language skills.
+With the continued need to develop students’ literacy skills beyond the English classroom, the greater proportion of marks being awarded for literacy in examinations and the knowledge that employers value good literacy in their staff, literacy is a significant focus within the school.

-Mrs Lane is the Literacy Co-ordinator for the school and can be contacted on email@example.com
+Mrs Sutton is Literacy Co-ordinator for the school and can be contacted by email at email@example.com.